Learning to translate by learning to communicate: Main Experiments Training Details

 We here include more details about the training protocol for the results reported in Section~\ref{sec:results}.
-All experiments use the Adam optimizer for training.
+Our codebase is built upon the mBART code from \texttt{huggingface} \citep{huggingface} and PyTorch \citep{pytorch}.
+We use one NVIDIA RTX 8000 GPU for each experiment.
+Backtranslation is the most expensive part of the entire training pipeline.
+It takes around 24-28 hours to finish, depending on the languages.
+The combined training time for caption grounding and emergent communication is within 1 hour.

-\paragraph{Baseline} As discussed in section \ref{sec:methods_experiments}, our UNMT baseline was established by starting with mBART and performing 8192 steps of iterative backtranslation for each translation pair.
-Our learning rate is $2\times10^{-5}$, with a linear warmup for the first 1024 steps, and a gradient clip of 0.5.
+\paragraph{Baseline} As discussed in section \ref{sec:methods_experiments}, our UNMT baseline is established by starting with mBART and performing 8192 steps of iterative backtranslation for each translation pair.
 We use a batch size of 32 and a maximum generated sequence length of 64.
-Synthetic data and evaluation translations are generated with beam search using 5 beams.
-Evaluation checkpoints are taken every 256 steps.
+See more hyperparameter choices in Table~\ref{tab:bt-hyper}.

 \paragraph{I2I-EC} For our I2I-EC fine-tuned model, training consists of the following pipeline \begin{enumerate} \item 2048 steps of backtranslation \item 2048 steps of supervised captioning training (English-only) \item 2048 steps of EC fine-tuning \item 6144 steps of backtranslation \end{enumerate}